Flaherty, Ozuna help Cards past Rockies, back into 1st place

 TAKING A WALK

-Since returning to the Cardinals following a 16-game stint at Triple-A Memphis to work on his hitting, Bader is 2-for-9 but has drawn six walks, including one Friday.
+Since returning to the Cardinals following a 16-game stint at Triple-A Memphis to work on his hitting, Bader is 2 for 9 but has drawn six walks, including one Friday.

 DEFLECTION

-Nolan Arenado and Molina got hurt by the same Flaherty pitch.
+Rockies star Nolan Arenado and Molina got hurt by the same Flaherty pitch.
 The throw first hit Arenado near his right wrist before ricocheting off Molina’s mask.
 Both players required attention from their respective trainers but stayed in the game.

 Molina finished with three singles, and Arenado reached base in all four of his plate appearances.